 There has to be some sort of confusion here.
 Some discrepancy, some incongruity, something overlooked.
 But things are never what they seem, and that is accentuated when we are in real pain.
 We think that whatever trouble we get enmeshed in, can’t have any real redeeming value.
 Or does it?

 Keller understood.
-She was deaf-blind, since infancy.
+She was both deaf and blind, since infancy.
 From this dark and complete isolation, she broke through.
 Helen Keller became a potent and significant woman.
-She graduated from college and became a famed public speaker of international renown.
+She would graduate from college and became a famed public speaker of international renown.

-Pain has purposes.
+We must believe pain has purposes.
 Life teaches us how to love.
 Some seem to go through life “charmed”, they are really not hurt in any substantial way.
 If that is the case, reach out and help someone else, for there’s certainly enough pain and evil to go around.
-We should find ourselves actively sharing in the trials of others.
+(We should find ourselves actively sharing in the trials of others.)

 I think that when a believer finally arrives in heaven, they will be ushered in limping, wounded, leaning on an angel for support.
-They will bring it all to Jesus, their scars remembered and their sins forgiven.
-And we will be changed.
+They will bring it all to Jesus, their scars remembered, and their sins forgiven.
+And we will be transformed, fit for heaven.